Understanding the causes, signs, and emergency recommendations for children with food allergies can help caregivers provide a safe environment.

 How to Find Out If Your Child Has a Food Allergy

 You’ll know that your child has an allergy when you notice the symptoms.
 You have to be attentive when introducing new foods, so you’ll know what caused the reaction.
-You must also know how to react in case of serious symptoms.
+You may want to educate yourself on how to react in case of serious symptoms.
+Certain tests are also available to determine what allergies your child might have and the relative severity of each one.

 Be Aware of Food Allergy Symptoms